 They say if you want to have minimal results; you need to change your behavior.
 If you want to have maximum results, you change your paradigm.
 How you view the situation.

 In 2012, God let me write The Man and The Wall.
 This was significant because that simple book was an introduction to a side of God I had never known before.
 I had struggled my whole life up to that point, expecting God to be fair.
 That book helped me to understand God was never fair.
 He has always been about purpose.
 My life was changed through that understanding.
-In 2014, I made another growth step in my understanding with Solomon’s Song.
+In 2014, I made another growth step in my understanding of Solomon’s Song.
 I was helped to understand God’s heart ... for me.
 My worth to Him outside of anything I could ever do for Him.
-In 2016, God let me write BRICKMAN and in the process nail down my identity in Christ outside of what I do , what I have, or what people would think of me.
+In 2016, God let me write BRICKMAN, and in the process nail down my identity in Christ outside of what I do, what I have, or what people would think of me.

 THE IMAGE GETS BLURRY IN FAILURE AND SETBACKS

 All of these understandings became anchors for me to hold on to in the storms.
 There are times in your life where things will just go south and there is nothing you can do but make choices based upon what you know.
-In the close of 2016, I closed the chapter of on my marriage after 15 years and 2017 started me out on a new and unfamiliar horizon.
+In the close of 2016, I closed the chapter of on my marriage after 15 years, and 2017 started me out on a new and unfamiliar horizon.

-A failed marriage is never anything to be proud of and it is certainly nothing anyone ever wants to put on their life resume, but the truth is that some marriages succeed and some marriages fail.
+A failed marriage is never anything to be proud of and it is certainly nothing anyone ever wants to put on their life resume, but the truth is that some marriages succeed, and some marriages fail.
 It is life.
 Success and failure are a part of life and certainly they are just that, just a part.
 A part is a long way from a whole.

-So what do you do when you experience a failure in life?
+So, what do you do when you experience a failure in life?

 You have two choices.
 You accept it or you get to work rebuilding.
+You grieve what is gone, process the loss, and you get up and move forward.

 At some point in the “step back” process, you have to decide to just begin.